Dime Store Magic

-Plot summary
+Plot

 Set nine months after the events of Stolen, or as Paige observes at the beginning of the novel "nine months, three weeks and two days", Dime Store Magic begins with Paige receiving complaints from the Elders about Savannah, clearly not for the first time.
 The Elders hate trouble and object to anything that might draw attention to the Coven.
 The same day Paige receives a petition for custody of her ward from Leah O'Donnell, a half-demon involved in events at the compound the previous year.

 Paige meets Leah and her lawyers, Gabriel Sandford, at the Cary Law Offices in East Falls.
 There she recognises Gabriel as a sorcerer.
 It is revealed that the custody claim comes not from Leah, but Savannah's father, Kristof Nast.
 Nast is the head of the Nast Sorcerer Cabal in Los Angeles, California.

 After she gets home, Paige is confronted by Victoria and the other Elders who are concerned because Leah's intent to use Paige's status as a witch in the custody battle threatens to expose the Coven.
 Paige persuades them to give her three days to clear matters up.
 She then arranges a meeting with Grantham Cary Jr., the local lawyer.
 It is decided to request that Nast submit to DNA testing to prove his paternity claim.
 Sandford, as Paige expected, refuses on behalf of his client.

 In order to force her to submit, Leah and associates begin a dirty tricks campaign that includes placing a hand of glory on her property and setting up satanic altars in the fields behind.
 Paige comes under investigation by the town sheriff's department and also the social services.

 At this point, Lucas Cortez turns up on Paige's doorstep and offers his services.
 His offer is refused as witches do not trust sorcerers.
 The media set up camp outside Paige's house and, on a drive into town to pick up a takeaway, Paige's car is deliberately run into by Grantham Cary Jr because she refused his offer of paying his fees by sharing his bed.
 Furious, she confronts his wife at his house and then returns home.
 Cary leaves a message on her answering machine asking her to come to his office to talk.
 However, when she gets there it is to discover Leah is there too.
 The half-demon uses her powers to throw Cary out of a window, framing Paige for his murder.

 Paige is taken to the police station, from where she is released by Lucas Cortez, despite Paige's protests.
 They then go to a Coven meeting, but receive little support from the other members.
 Angry, Paige agrees to talk to Lucas and he provides her with background information on the Cabals.